jeesk/amaya-sun/README.md

 other similar libraries are incomparably slow.

 To install it, you will need:
-* any version of the JDK no older than version 8
+* any build of the JDK no older than version 8
 * [classindex](https://github.com/atteo/classindex)
 * Maven/Gradle